tommilligan/mdbook-admonish/README.md

 ## Examples

-Read the usage and reference [here](https://tommilligan.github.io/mdbook-admonish/), to see the actual examples in action.
+Read the documentation [here](https://tommilligan.github.io/mdbook-admonish/), to see the actual examples in action.
 You can see the source in the [`./book`](./book) subdirectory.

 Other projects using mdbook-admonish: